skateco/fanout/README.md

 * `attempt-count` is the number of attempts to connect to upstream servers that are needed before considering an upstream to be down.
 If 0, the upstream will never be marked as down and request will be finished by `timeout`.
 Default is `3`.
 * `timeout` is the timeout of request.
 After this period, attempts to receive a response from the upstream servers will be stopped.
 Default is `30s`.
 * `race` gives priority to the first result, whether it is negative or not, as long as it is a standard DNS result.
+* `wait-all` waits for all upstreams to respond and merges the results.
 ## Metrics

 If monitoring is enabled (via the *prometheus* plugin) then the following metric are exported: